-Potential NSWDs at SAN include these sources: groundwater, water from crawl space pumps and footing drains, air conditioning and cooling plant condensation and mist, landscape irrigation, potable water flushing, eye wash station testing, water fountains, hose bibs, fire hydrant and sprinkler system flushing, non-emergency and emergency firefighting flows, and tidal intrusion into the MS4.
-The list of source characterization for each potential NSWD is described below and their compliance with the Municipal Permit or another NPDES Permit.
+Potential non-storm water discharges at SAN include these sources: groundwater, water from crawl space pumps and footing drains, air conditioning and cooling plant condensation and mist, landscape irrigation, potable water flushing, eye wash station testing, water fountains, hose bibs, fire hydrant and sprinkler system flushing, non-emergency and emergency firefighting flows, and tidal intrusion into the MS4.
+The potential for these non-storm water discharges to be a source of pollutants to the receiving water is discussed below.